daawaan4x/restaurant-finder-912389/README.md

   This scenario made field extraction tricky e.g. determining which fields are the key fields, since this meant the app might accidentally return `undefined` fields.
 Fields such as `rating` are also locked behind the Premium API.

-  For this, I decided to not transform the returned JSON results anymore, though I believe the language in the guideline _leans towards_ transforming the returned JSON results.
+  For this, I decided to not transform the returned JSON results anymore.
+Though I believe the language in the guideline _leans towards_ transforming the returned JSON results.